Ning-Nan/Houser/README.md

 # Houser
 An local application that simulate the process to rent or lease houses.
-No internet function developed.(Done as a school project)
+Use local Sqlite database and should be modified again to use server database.

 Platform: IOS
 Language: Swift